 Introduction

-The purpose of this document is to provide guidelines to employees and principals/managers on how to request, apply for and arrange workplace adjustments in corporate and school settings.
+The purpose of this document is to provide guidelines to staff and principals/managers on how to request, apply for and arrange workplace adjustments in school settings.

-The Department of Education and Training (the department) is committed to building diverse and inclusive workplaces and developing workplace cultures that are safe and accessible, build respect, foster inclusiveness, promote diversity and embrace the unique skills and qualities of all our employees.
+People with disability are valued members of the department’s workforce.
+The Department of Education (the department) is committed to building diverse and accessible workplaces and developing workplace cultures that are safe, respectful, foster inclusiveness, promote diversity and embrace the unique skills and qualities of all our staff members.

-Employees may require workplace adjustments for many reasons and at different times of their lives.
-This could be due to work and non-work-related injuries, disability and various health conditions.
+Staff members may require workplace adjustments for many reasons and at different times of their lives.
+This could be because of barriers in the workplace that interact with a staff member’s disability or health conditions.

 What is disability?

-There are many different kinds of disability and they can result from accidents, illness or genetic disorders.
-A disability may affect mobility, ability to learn things, or ability to communicate easily, and some people may have more than one disability.
-A disability may be visible or hidden, may be permanent or temporary, and may have minimal or substantial impact on a person’s abilities.
+There are many different kinds of disability and they can arise in many ways, including, but not limited to, from accidents, illness, disease, condition or disorder.
+Disability includes physical, intellectual, psychiatric, sensory, neurological and learning disabilities as well as physical disfigurement and the presence in the body of disease-causing organisms (such as the HIV virus).
+A disability may affect, amongst other things, mobility, learning, or communication, and some people may have more than one disability.
+A disability may be visible or hidden, may be permanent or temporary, and, depending on the accessibility of one’s community and environment, may have minimal or substantial impact on their participation in society.

-The Disability Discrimination Act (Cth) (DDA) defines disability broadly as:
+The Disability Discrimination Act 1992 (DDA) defines disability broadly as:

 The DDA includes a disability that: